ankitzm/ankitzm.github.io/README.md

 # Tech used

-I have only used HTML and CSS i it till now.
+I have only used HTML and CSS in it till now.